sckott/beer_recipes/petrus_tripel_2013-04-20.md

 9. Remove pot from stove and cool down as fast as possible to temperature ideal for the yeast.
 I have Wyeast 1214 Belgian Abbey, which says to pitch yeast at 65-72 degrees F.
 10. Transfer cooled down wort to primary fermenter
 11. Put in yeast when temperature is right (pitched at XXX degrees F)
+12. Took gravity reading right after pitching yeast.
+It was at 1.03, and was supposed to be at 1.074.
+So I boiled about 10 oz DME (all I had) + 11 oz sugar (all I had) in water, let it cool to 70 deg F, then mixed it in to the primary fermenter.
 12. Primary fermentation started on 2013-04-28, ended 2013-05-XX
 13. Secondary fermentation started on 2013-05-XX, ended on 2013-05-XX